Last updated on June 5th, 2023 at 11:45 am

 UV Rays

-You may have never considered covering your RV if you live in a mostly dry climate in the winter time.
+You may have never considered covering your RV if you live in a mostly dry climate in the wintertime.
 Likewise, if the sun is shining for you most of the winter, why cover your RV?
 After all, these rigs are made to be outside, and some of them are made for all four seasons or other extreme temperatures!

-Getting a UV resistant cover can be incredibly beneficial for your RV, even if you only get covers for your tires.
+Getting a UV-resistant cover can be incredibly beneficial for your RV, even if you only get covers for your tires.
 Those of you who live at higher elevations know the risks of sun damage and UV rays better than others.
-Chances are, you also battle snow every winter if you live in the higher elevation mountains!
+Chances are, you also battle snow every winter if you live in the higher-elevation mountains!

 Snow and Ice